NiklasTrippler/LmComponents/README.md

 2. **Read `CONTRIBUTING.md`** for architectural decisions and mandatory documentation rules
 3. **Update documentation synchronously** with code changes - this is not optional
 4. Follow the established patterns for component structure
-5. Ensure Notebook demos remain simple and MCP-browser-compatible
+5. Ensure Storybook demos remain simple and MCP-browser-compatible

 The most critical rule: **Every code change MUST be accompanied by documentation updates.** See CONTRIBUTING.md for detailed rules.